vwillcox/jellyfin-plugin-media-analyzer/docs/api.md

     "EpisodeId": "{item id}",   // Unique GUID for this item as provided by Jellyfin.
     "Valid": true,              // Used internally to mark items that have intros.
 Should be ignored as it will always be true.
     "IntroStart": 100.5,        // Start time (in seconds) of the introduction.
-    "IntroEnd": 130.42,         // End time (in seconds) of the introduction.
+    "IntroEnd": 130.42          // End time (in seconds) of the introduction.
-    "ShowSkipPromptAt": 95.5,   // Recommended time to display an on-screen intro skip prompt to the user.
-    "HideSkipPromptAt": 110.5   // Recommended time to hide the on-screen intro skip prompt.
 }
 ```

-The `ShowSkipPromptAt` and `HideSkipPromptAt` properties are derived from the start time of the introduction and are customizable by the user from the plugin's settings.

 ### Example curl command